SN 2021lwz: Another Exotic Luminous and Fast Evolving Optical Stripped Envelope Supernova ?: Discussion

 \subsection{LFBOTs}

 The LFBOT AT\,2020xnd and SN\,2021lwz are peaking at about similar absolute magnitudes (see Figure~\ref{fig:lcs_comparisons}), but AT\,2020xnd is a faster evolving event than SN\,2021lwz, mainly because it has a higher initial pulsar luminosity, assuming a magnetar model.
 Two spectra of AT\,2020xnd at phases close to +5 days and +7 days after maximum light are publicly available in the WISeREP repository \footnote{URL to AT\,2020xnd public spectra in WISeREP, {\tt https://www.wiserep.org/object/18199}.}.
 From the point of view of the photosphere evolution, the two very smooth spectra, which are continuum blue flux dominated do not show any strong absorption features, unlike those seen in the spectra of SN\,2021lwz after maximum light (see Figure~\ref{SpectralEv}).
 This observational fact, combined with the analysis of their light curves using the magnetar model \citep[for AT\,2020xnd see Table 2 in][]{Omand2024}, suggests that AT\,2020xnd and SN\,2021lwz differ in nature, and do not pertain to the same class of transients.
+This conclusion is sustained by a visual comparison of some spectra of SN\,2021lwz with some of SN\,2020xnd and SN\,2018cow as shown in Figure\,\ref{fig:spectra_fbots_comp}.
+The spectral evolution of SN\,2021lwz show absorption features stronger than those observed in the spectra of AT\,2020xnd and AT\,2018cow which, in comparison, look almost featureless.